pwnfoo/xmrig-cuda-linux-binary/README.md

-# xmrig-cuda-binary
+# xmrig-cuda-linux-binary

+> ⚠️ As a general rule of thumb, you should never use binaries off the internet!

 Built during experimenting around with cryptocurrency.

-I can vouch on a personal capacity that this build is clean.
-Sharing it so that I'll save someone the hard work.
+Since the build takes a bit, sharing it so that I'll save someone the hard work.

-> As a general rule of thumb, you should never use binaries off the internet!
+This build is clean, but not everything on the Internet is.
+Stay safe